10 questions answered on why we need a treaty to make global corporations respect human rights.

 We need to show governments that there is strong support for this Treaty.
 People power is essential for our governments to take notice.

-Please take action online to show your support for a treaty, share on your social networks, and contact us if you want to host a Trócaire speaker in your community or group.
+Please take action now to show your support for a treaty, share on your social networks, and contact us if you want to host a Trócaire speaker in your community or group.
 We would be happy to arrange a screening of a documentary we have produced, which explains the issue.